TALEND CONNECT 2018 : Get inspired by the movers and shakers in the big data world in NYC

 Here, a database is used as the message queue for routine interprocess communication.
-Taking into account that DBMS is a way to store information, and messages are the way to transport information, your decision should be based on the answer to the question, “Do I need persistence of data in time or is the data is consumed by the recipient?”.
+Taking into account that DBMS is a way to store information, and messages are the way to transport information, your decision should be based on the answer to the question, "Do I need persistence of data in time or the data is consumed by recipient?".
 The consequences in this software design anti-pattern can be many, like unnecessary read/write to the database, need to build other message monitoring tools etc.

 The root cause can be ease of programming or lack of technical know-how on messaging systems, short-sightedness etc. The possible solution would be having a proper messaging system in place to manage load, consistency, scale.
 Talend ESB based on Apache Camel can be an appropriate solution based on open source technology.